sindresorhus/Actions/readme.md

 #### Want more shortcut actions?

-- Use the ChatGPT API → [AI Actions](https://sindresorhus.com/ai-actions)
 - High-quality transcription (speech to text) in 100 languages → [Aiko](https://sindresorhus.com/aiko)
 - Trigger shortcuts on your Mac from your iOS device → [Hyperduck](https://sindresorhus.com/hyperduck#shortcuts)
 - Show text in menu bar → [One Thing](https://sindresorhus.com/one-thing)